 - Now it is time to install the waterproof cable entry plate with the MC4 connectors that should be connected to the 10 or 12 AWG solar extension cables.
 Use waterproof tape and a sealant around the cable entry plate to make sure you are totally waterproof.

-- Drill the holes for the mounting hardware and install each solar panel on its position.
+- Drill the holes for the mounting hardware and install each panel on its position.
 Solar panels are easy to install, you just need to secure them to the roof.

 - Make the corresponding series or parallel connections between the modules.
 Use the MC4 connectors and extension AWG solar wires to connect them with the cable entry plate.
 Remember, series connections add voltages, while parallel connections add electric currents.
 Check your charge controller’s voltage and electric current range before doing this.

 For ease of installation purposes, keep a small note inside your pocket to remember numbers and steps.
-Also, if you are looking for a PV system that is easier to install, choose flexible solar panels.
+Also, if you are looking for a PV system that is easier to install, choose flexible panels.
 You will avoid the need to drill holes and install mounting hardware for each module.

-How Do You Ground the Solar Panels?
+How Do You Ground Everything?

 An off-grid power system also requires to ground the solar panels.
 Grounding is necessary to provide a safe pathway to any possible short circuit that may occur.
 Moreover, grounding your modules also ensures that you will always be able to touch them without any danger.

-The solar panel grounding is easy to install.
+The grounding is easy to install.

 The first step is choosing a small size AWG cable.
 Remember that there will be many cables in your RV, so to guide yourself, choose a green color for grounding.

 Then, you must connect this wire to the aluminum frame of every module.
-Keep in mind that there can only be a single ground wire for all the solar panels
+Keep in mind that there can only be a single ground wire for all the panels

 Once you have connected all your modules system with the same ground wire, you must send it through the cable entry plate to your RV.
 It will reach the room where the charge controller is located and it must continue to the base of the RV (via conduit if it passes through propane or batteries).

 Once there, drill another hole to the chassis of the RV and send the wire through that hole.
-Finally, you must bolt the ground wire from the solar panels to the chassis.
+Finally, you must bolt the ground wire from the panels to the chassis.
 Keep in mind that the pulse width modulated charge controller and the sine wave power inverter will also need to be grounded, and you must do it to the same reference spot.

-How Do You Test the Panels?
+How Do You Test Them?

 Testing a solar panel is really easy.
 All you need is a digital multimeter.

 Each module brings a nameplate on the backside with all the electrical output specs.
 Among those, two are crucial for our test.
 The open circuit voltage and the short circuit current.
-The first one represents the maximum voltage output and the latter represents the maximum electric current of the solar panel.
+The first one represents the maximum voltage output and the latter represents the maximum electric current of the panel.

-Choose a sunny day to make the test, and at midday, place the solar panel with direct sunlight exposition.
+Choose a sunny day to make the test, and at midday, place the panel with direct sunlight exposition.
 The junction box is located behind the module where two MC4 connectors are located.
 One represents the positive lead and the other one represents the negative terminal.

 You must measure the voltage using the digital multimeter and it should be slightly different from the open circuit voltage that appears on the nameplate.
 Meanwhile, the measured amount of current should be very similar to the short circuit current.

-How Do You Winterize the Panels?
+How Do You Winterize Them?

-If you will continue using your solar kit during winter, the first thing that you must consider is tilting your solar panels South.
+If you will continue using your solar kit during winter, the first thing that you must consider is tilting your panels South.
 You would be amazed at how much power you could draw by tilting your modules during the winter season.
-You do not need to worry about snow on top of the modules because the snow melts down as the solar panels produce energy.
+You do not need to worry about snow on top of the modules because the snow melts down as the panels produce energy.